-How to Sleep with UTI Discomfort?
+How to Sleep With UTI Discomfort?

-How to sleep with a UTI?
+How to Sleep With a UTI?

 Sleeping with UTI discomfort can be very difficult because of the constant urge to urinate and the pain that comes with it.
 There are, however, a few things you can do in order to ease the discomfort and make it easier to sleep.